knkrn5/Programming-Concepts/Other Concepts/DevOp/docker/docker.md

     my-server-app
    ```

-   this seems to be very complicated, this is what the docker compose file make easier to run the container everytime.
+   this seems to be very complicated, this is what the docker compose⬇️ file make easier to run the container everytime.

    ```yml
    version: "3.8"